ChengtaiCao/Paper/README.md

 >>(62)STELLAR: Spatial-Temporal Latent Ranking for Successive Point-of-Interest Recommendation
 >>(63)What to Do Next: Modeling User Behaviors by Time-LSTM
 >>(64)Contextual Sequence Modeling for Recommendation with Recurrent Neural Networks
+>>(65)Continual learning: A comparative study on how to defy forgetting in classification tasks